ga4gh/vrs/docs/source/terms_and_model.rst

 *State* objects are one of two primary components specifying a VR :ref:`Allele` (in addition to :ref:`Location`), and the designated components for representing change (or non-change) of the features indicated by the Allele Location.
-As an abstract class, State may encompass concrete :ref:`sequence` changes (see :ref:`SequenceState
+As an abstract class, State currently encompasses single and contiguous :ref:`sequence` changes (see :ref:`SequenceState
-<sequence-state>`), complex translocations, copy number changes,
+<sequence-state>`), with additional types under consideration (see
-expression variation, rule-based variation, and more (see :ref:`planned-states`).
+:ref:`planned-states`).

 .. _sequence-state: